 In Yunnan Province, China, men and women with disabilities develop new skills and earn income through employment as artisans with Hearts & Hands.
 Those who are Deaf or otherwise physically limited—who previously found little prospect for survival—now realize “plans that will prosper and not harm them, plans for a hope and a future.”
 Huang Li, who leg was amputated as a child, is one artisan whose life has been changed.
 When asked what her sewing work means to her, she gave thanks to God, saying, “We can eat.”

 Within each stitch of the Himalayan Tapestry artisans’ handiwork is a story of illiteracy, abuse within marriage, and culturally conditioned gender discrimination.
 While these Indian women suffer quietly, they are expected to carry the financial burden of their families.
-The women come to Himalayan Tapestry with little education and no basic skills and learn to quilt, tailor, read, and manage money.
-Working with this organization not only enables women to make money from their new talents, it also enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.
+The women come to Himalayan Tapestry with little education and no basic skills, but here they learn to quilt, tailor, read, and manage money.
+Working with this organization enables women to make money from their new talents, and it enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.

 As markets open up, the women of Igira Impuhwe [i-GI-ru im-HU-we] in Rwanda earn needed income from the sales of their eco-friendly, handwoven grass baskets.
-The artisan group lifts women, like Mukangenzi Laurance, out of desperate poverty.
-She now rents a home, has health insurance for her family, bought clothes for the children, and rents a garden to grow food.
-Each woman in the group is also presented with the life-changing offer of eternal life; Mukangenzi thanks God for changing her live.
+Igira Impuhwe lifts women like Mukangenzi Laurance out of desperate poverty.
+She now rents a home, has health insurance for her family, bought clothes for her children, and rents a garden to grow food.
+Each woman in the group is also presented with the life-changing offer of eternal hope.
+Mukangenzi thanks God for changing her life.
 Igira Impuhwe means “God is compassionate” in Kinyarwanda.

-More than a decade ago, a potter created his first Nativity set based on one he had seen in a larger town, hoping to sell them to tourists who stumble upon the traveling market that comes to his lakeside village every five days.
+More than a decade ago, a potter in Myanmar created his first nativity set based on one he had seen in a larger town.
+He hoped to sell the sets to tourists who stumbled upon the traveling market that comes to his lakeside village every five days.
 Displayed on bamboo tables spread with trinkets to attract souvenir shoppers, his simple clay figures so intrigued one foreigner that she set out to uncover the story behind their production.
-Surprisingly, she found the family of artisans knew little about the story of the figures they mold.
-From their first encounter, a relationship has grown, as well as a partnership, in which she links the artisans to larger markets for their product.
-Now through Inle Clay, his family is able to provide the health care required by each of its generations living within the same thatched walls, as well as bring economic and spiritual hope to their community!
+Surprisingly, she found the family of artisans knew little about the story of the figures they molded.
+From this first encounter, a relationship grew, as well as a partnership in which she links the artisans to larger markets for their products.
+Now through Inle Clay, this artisan family is able to provide the health care required by each of its generations living within the same thatched walls, as well as bring economic and spiritual hope to its community.

-Kanzi offers handmade, fair-trade jewelry and crafts from artisans across East Africa.
-Not only does Kanzi help develop a market for these artisans, it also donates a portion of sales to support orphans and children at risk in Uganda, enabling them to get much needed food, clothing, shelter, education, and spiritual care.
+Kanzi offers handmade, fair-trade items from artisans across East Africa.
+Not only does Kanzi help develop a market for these artisans, but it also donates a portion of sales to support orphans and children at risk in Uganda, enabling them to get much-needed food, clothing, shelter, education, and spiritual care.
 These children are otherwise at risk of being forced into sexual exploitation or heavy manual labor in the fields or rock quarries.

-In the mountains of North Africa, the Berber artisans of the Leather Project skillfully craft leather scraps from a furniture and upholstery company into smooth purses, book covers, and book marks.
+In the mountains of North Africa, the Berber artisans of the Leather Project skillfully craft leather scraps from a furniture and upholstery company into smooth bags.
 This time-honored tradition helps them to earn money that supplements their jobs as subsistence farmers and shepherds.
 More and more, Berbers are forced to move to the city to look for business jobs, but this artisan group allows them to stay with their families in the mountains and provide for their needs.

 Slowly and steadily, the Indonesia women weave their threads through felt circles onto pieces of felt that will eventually house children’s fingers as puppets.
 Since many of their husbands work jobs that don’t pay well, the women must earn additional income.
 That used to mean rolling cigarettes for pennies a day, Now, the women have teamed with Lifetouch Artistry to create finger puppets of all nationalities, which helps them afford groceries and schooling for their children.